frett27/Ada-Synthetizer/README.md

 This **library** provides a **synthetizer** for making music from samples (.wav files).
-A similar larger project is for example : timidity.
+A similar larger project is for example : timidity, fluidsynth.
 This library has been setted up to be able to handle Highly Polyphonic rendering.

 [Example of rendering Here](http://www.barrel-organ-discovery.org/work/Record_Synth_Test_LowBandWidth_Applied.wav)  (Nota : The record made is not as good as the real time rendering)